gaowanlong/gaowanlong.github.com/_posts/2012-12-28-on-the-way-of-testing-and-improving-the-performance-of-virtio-scsi.md

 layout: post
 title: "On the way of testing and improving the performance of virtio-scsi"
 description: ""
-category: Linux
+category: virtualization
-tags: [virtio, virtio-net, virtio-scsi, linux, kernel, qemu, libvirt]
+tags: [virtio, kvm]
 ---
 {% include JB/setup %}